jmkcoder/uplink-protocol-calendar/docs/technical-guide.md

 Handles calendar navigation:
 - Methods to navigate between months and years
+- Year range navigation for decade view
-- Direct navigation to specific dates
+- Direct navigation to specific dates, months, and years
-- Maintains navigation state
+- Maintains navigation state for all view modes

 ### ConstraintsService